University of California, San Diego: Traditions

 The student body government coordinates a wide variety of concerts and events during the year.
 UC San Diego begins the fall quarter with Welcome Week to introduce new students to campus clubs and activities, starting the week with the All Campus Dance.
 The Hullabaloo music festival takes place every November as part of the university's Founders' Celebration.
 Bear Garden, a carnival held near Price Center, takes place every quarter throughout the year.
 Additionally, events are frequently held at the Loft, a performance lounge within Price Center.

-The Sun God Festival, named after the statue part of the Stuart Collection, is the largest and most significant event of the year, held annually in mid-May on the seventh week of the spring quarter.
-The festival has grown over its 30-year history into a 20,000 person event, featuring an eclectic mix of art, dance, and musical performances.
-Past performers have included: Kendrick Lamar, Porter Robinson, Macklemore, Silversun Pickups, Wiz Khalifa, Drake, T.I., Third Eye Blind, Ludacris, Michelle Branch, Sara Bareilles, The Roots, My Chemical Romance, and Joji.
-The 2017 festival featured ScHoolboy Q, DJ Mustard, Bad Suns, Manila Killa and Khalid.
+The Sun God Festival, named after the statue in the Stuart Collection, has become one of the largest annual campus events.
+It is held annually in mid-May.
+It has grown into a 20,000 person event, featuring an eclectic mix of art, dance, and musical performances.

-Two other popular campus traditions are the Pumpkin Drop and the Watermelon Drop, which take place during Halloween and at the end of the spring quarter, respectively.
-The Watermelon Drop is one of the campus' oldest traditions, famously originating in 1965 from a physics exam question centering on the velocity on impact of a dropped object.
-A group of intrigued students pursued that line of thought by dropping a watermelon from the top floor of Revelle's Urey Hall to measure the distance from the splat to the farthest travelling piece of fruit.
-A variety of events surround the Watermelon Drop, including a pageant where an occasionally male but generally female "Watermelon Queen" is elected.
-The Pumpkin Drop is a similar event celebrated by the dropping of a large, candy-filled pumpkin from 11-story Tioga Hall, the tallest residential building on the Muir college campus.
+The Watermelon Drop takes place at the end of the spring quarter.
+One of the campus' oldest traditions, it originated in 1965 from a physics exam question centering on the velocity on impact of a dropped object.
+A group of students pursued that line of thought by dropping a watermelon from the top floor of Revelle's Urey Hall and measured the distance from the splat to the farthest travelling piece of fruit.